-During your program, please be sure to keep in touch with SU Abroad and check your SU email account.
+During your program, please be sure to keep in touch with Syracuse Abroad and check your syr.edu email account.
 We also ask that you keep us informed about your contact information abroad, including any emergency phone numbers that the World Partner provides.

 Cell Phones Abroad

-SU Abroad recommends using your U.S. phone for use pre- & post-semester travel, and using it while abroad when WiFi is available for Skype or other texting and and calling apps such as Whatsapp, Viber, etc. Please keep in mind that WiFi may not be as widely available as what you are used to in the United States.
+You will still need your U.S. phone to use during pre- & post-semester travel and while abroad when WiFi is available for texting and and calling apps such as Whatsapp, etc. Please keep in mind that Wi-Fi access overseas may be more limited and have weaker signals than what you are used to in the US.

 Laptops, Converters & Adapters